-- (1) Each course requires more than 30 credits to be completed. - 12 credits from research guidance, and 18 or more credits from elective subjects. - (2) Master's thesis is written and submitted upon receiving research guidance and should be passed the assessment and final examination.
+(1) Each course requires at least 30 credits to complet.

+12 credits from research guidance, and 18 or more credits from elective subjects.

+(2) Master's thesis is written and submitted upon receiving research guidance and should be passed the assessment and final examination.